 Over the years, additive manufacturing has become prominent in different industries and has significantly influenced automotive and aerospace manufacturing (See how GE is using additive manufacturing for printing spare parts and more).
 And now, the use of additive manufacturing, also referred to as 3D printing, is attracting the interest of the oil and gas industry.

-In a report from GlobalData, ”3D Printing in Oil & Gas,” the research company explores how 3D printing is emerging as a key technology helping to drive industrial productivity in the oil and gas sector.
+A report from research company GlobalData, ”3D Printing in Oil & Gas,” explores how 3D printing is emerging as a key technology helping to drive industrial productivity in the oil and gas sector.

 “The oil and gas industry has shown slow but steady adoption of 3D printing in recent years,” said Ravindra Puranik, oil and gas analyst at GlobalData.
 “Initially, this technology was largely limited to polymer-based products.
 However, recent advancements in metal-based 3D printing are making this technology more relevant to the oil and gas industry.”

 In the oil and gas sector, some of the technology's applications include manufacturing spare parts on site, testing new product designs, and simplifying inventory management to save costs.
 Currently, the most important benefit of 3D printing for the oil and gas industry is in reducing the time it takes to produce complex prototypes.
 According to GlobalData, because the 3D printing process makes it possible to manufacture products with fewer steps—and sometimes even eliminate the need to assemble different parts together—this reduces a product’s time to availability.